AleksandrDenis/PP1-The-Bitter-End/README.md

      * The contact form has a submit button, and it sends the data to the correct recipient and shows a confirmation message.

    * Confirmation Page
-     * The confirmation page has back to home button and it redirects to the home page.
+     * The confirmation page has back to home button, it redirects to the home page.
      * The links have the hover state that highlighting the button for the customer.

 ## Validator Testing